 How does it work?

-In the sanctioned camp model, qualified non-profit groups can contract with HSD to operate homeless camps on private or public land.
+In March of 2015, the City of Seattle passed an ordinance changing city zoning such that non-profit groups could apply to create and manage homeless camps (called transitional housing in the ordinance) on City-owned or private, church-owned land.
+In the sanctioned camp model, which takes the idea one step further, qualified non-profits can contract with HSD to operate these camps.
 Under the contract (see here and here for examples), the City pays for much of the camp’s operating expenses.
 The “tiny houses” in these camps don’t have to meet housing code requirements because they are smaller than the 120 square foot minimum for dwellings.
 These glorified tool sheds have no plumbing, and many have no insulation or fire protection.
 But they do have windows, and some are wired with an electrical outlet.

 The City treats the camps as a Type I master use permit.
 Type I covers temporary uses like Christmas tree lots and seasonal carnivals.
 Since these activities are brief and have minimal impact on a neighborhood they don’t need a public input process or other red tape.
 Accordingly, once a Type I permit is approved by the Department of Construction and Inspections, the decision can’t be appealed.